rahulpatel1936/rahulpatel1936/README.md

 ### Hi there 🤓

-I'm Rahul, a Masters of Industrial/Organizational Psychology student, researcher, teaching assistant, and consultant from 🇨🇦 Canada
+I'm Rahul, a PhD Student studying Industrial/Organizational Psychology at the University of Guelph.
+I am a researcher, teaching assistant, and consultant from 🇨🇦 Canada

 ## ✅ About me in 30 Seconds ✅
 - Studying at the University of Guelph 🐄